clojureman/hotsauce/README.md

 ## Install

-I recommend making hotsauce available for all of your projects.
+I recommend making Hotsauce available for all of your projects.

 If you have no `~/.lein/profiles.clj` file, you could just create one and give it this content: